 93:30 Barnes explains to the TMO, Peter Fitzgibbon, what’s been alleged and what needs to be checked.
 Ken Owens takes out his gum-shield and hangs it on his right ear, which – frankly – is as neat a move as we’ve seen from anyone all afternoon.

 93:52 Peter Fitzgibbon assures Wayne Barnes that ‘we’re going to look at the footage’ although the French TV Director – who’s not exactly playing a blinder here – offers the viewing public no replays whatsoever.
 Instead we get a sixty-second shot of Wayne Barnes who – I must say – is looking considerably cooler than I’d be looking in this situation.

-94:52 WB – who, for a solid minute, has seen nothing on the screen but his good self – finally, but very politely, runs out of patience.
+94:52 Barnes – who, for a solid minute, has seen nothing on the stadium screen but his good self – finally, but very politely, runs out of patience.
 ‘Fitzy, how’re you getting on?’ he asks.
 ‘Still checking, Wayne,’ says ‘Fitzy’.

 95:06 ‘Fitzy’ finally comes through with a verdict.
 ‘Wayne, no conclusive footage, play on,’ at which point French TV suddenly decides to share the inconclusive footage with its audience.
 Bizarrely, given the seriousness of the allegation, the footage consists of just one angle and – yep – it’s inconclusive.

 95:35 It’s now been fully five minutes since we’ve had any rugby.
 Barnes explains to the captains that the footage shows the square root of bugger all and we re-gather for a scrum, which, if I remember rightly, is where we were fifteen minutes ago.
 We appear to have entered some kind of time warp.